Think Pink! The Psychology of the Colour Pink

 While pink is often associated with femininity, there is no scientific evidence to suggest that women are more predisposed to like the color than men.
 In fact, prior to the 20th century, pink and blue did not have the gendered associations that they have in the past 100-or-so years.
 Around 1920, when the colors were beginning to be associated with gender, pink was considered more appropriate for boys than for girls.
 Pink was considered, at the time, the stronger of the two, while blue was thought of as daintier.
 It wasn’t until the 1940s, when clothing manufacturers deemed pink-for-girls and blue-for-boys to be the new trend, that this notion entered society.
 And for some reason, it stuck.

-The color pink is representative of softness and compassion.
+The color pink represents softness and compassion.
 It is associated with unconditional love, romantic love – a result of its composition of red and white – and nurturing.